 We invite you to join us at the ROC, tour our facility, and enjoy one of the wonderful ministries God has entrusted us with at Olive.
 Grab a family member and a friend, and let the fun begin!

 |Monday||6:00 am - 8:30 pm|

 |Saturday||8:00 am - 12 noon|

 *The ROC is closed for certain events and holidays.

-*Basketball courts are open only to Olive members and 2 of their invited guests until further notice.
+*Basketball courts are open only to Olive members and one invited guest until further notice.